ThomasDroege/jokesapp/README.md

 # jokesapp
-Chuck Norris Joke App based on spring
+This spring Boot web application displays a random Chuck Norris Joke on the index.